hallogameboy/JEDI/README.md

 Processing ./data_raw/data.0.test.pos
 Processing ./data_raw/data.0.test.neg
 ```
 Precisely, `./data_raw/data.0.test.pos` and `./data_raw/data.0.test.neg` are the partitioned files of positive and negative instances for the testing data in the first fold.
-The script generates the input file of JEDI based on those two files and the parameters K=3 and L=4.
+The script generates the input file of JEDI based on those two files and the hyper-parameters K=3 and L=4.
 Finally, the results are dumped in `./data_jedi/data.0.K3.L4.test`.
 Note that the directory of the output_file location should exist before running the script.

 ## Training, Testing, and Evaluation